 Procedure:

-Maps: The maps used will be those that have been aligned using the original versions of EMalign in Test Case A, for each seed number.
+Maps: The maps used are those that have been aligned using the original versions of EMalign in Test Case A, for each seed number.
 These maps are post-alignment but pre-optimization.

 Algorithm Comparison:

 BFGS Algorithm: Utilized in the original EMalign for further optimization of aligned volumes.